thegoodwei/AccessPass/README.md

 However, the distribution of media content on the Ethereum network poses several challenges, including security, scalability, and copyright protection.
 Encrypting the content and storing it on a decentralized storage platform can address the security and scalability issues, but it does not solve the problem of copyright protection.
 The use of a smart contract and non-fungible tokens (NFTs) can provide a solution by creating a system for managing the access and ownership of the content.

+We hope that this solution will contribute to the growth and adoption of dApps in the media industry, removing bias from content publishing incentives to enable a new renaissance of independent creators.

 ### Solution

+We have created a smart contract and dApp for creating and managing encrypted video tokens using the ERC1155 standard.
+The smart contract allows users to buy and sell semi-fungible tokens that grant access to an encrypted video, and it implements a royalty system for the creators of the video.
+The dApp provides a user-friendly interface for interacting with the smart contract and decrypting and playing the video using the access key provided in the token.

+Our solution addresses the challenges of distributing media content on the Ethereum network by providing a scalable, secure, and transparent platform for creators to monetize their content and for users to access high-quality content with the assurance of copyright protection.

 We propose a smart contract and dApp that addresses the challenges of distributing media content on the Ethereum network by implementing the following features: